Automorphism group of Suzuki's Hopf algebra: Introduction

 \section{Introduction}

 In general, automorphism groups of algebras are difficult to determine.
 In fact, some algebras contain wild automorphisms, see \cite{Joseph1976, Shestakov2004}.
 This leads to a question: what invariants of an algebra control its automorphism group?
 Yakimov \cite{Yakimov2014} proved the Andruskiewitsch-Dumas conjecture \cite{Andruskiewitsch2008} which concerns the automorphism groups of the quantum nilpotent algebras $\mathcal{U}_q^+(\mathfrak{g})$ for all simple Lie algebras $\mathfrak{g}$.
-His proof exhibit a general classification method for automorphism groups of related algebras such as quantum cluster algebras, algebras defined by iterated Ore extensions \cite{Goodearl2000}, and so on.
-The key strategy is that $\mathrm{Aut}\left(\mathcal{U}_q^+(\mathfrak{g})\right)$ are controlled by the group of certain continuous bi-finite automorphisms of completed quantum tori.
+His proof exhibits a general classification method for automorphism groups of related algebras such as quantum cluster algebras, algebras defined by iterated Ore extensions \cite{Goodearl2000}, and so on.
+The key strategy is that $\mathrm{Aut}\left(\mathcal{U}_q^+(\mathfrak{g})\right)$ is controlled by the group of certain continuous bi-finite automorphisms of completed quantum tori.
 Ceken et al. developed the discriminant method to determine automorphism groups of certain noncommutative algebras such as quantum Weyl groups and so on, see \cite{Ceken2015, Ceken2016, Chan2018}.
+Agore and Militaru consider the invariant that controls the automorphism group of a given (finite dimensional) algebra $A$ (associative, Lie, Poisson, etc) is the universal bialgebra that coacts on $A$, see \cite{Agore2024, Agore2020, Militaru2022}.
 Other related works, please refer to \cite{Li2017, Chen2013}.

 As for the Hopf algebra automorphisms of pointed Hopf algebras, Panaite et al. \cite[Lemma 1]{Panaite1999} and Shilin Yang \cite{Yang2007} made use of the fact that the spaces of group-like and skew primitive elements are invariants of Hopf algebra automorphisms.
-Musson determined the Hopf automorphism group of the the quantized enveloping algebras $U_q(\mathfrak{g})$ defined over $\Bbb{Q}(q)$ with $q$ transcendental and the Lie algebra $\mathfrak{g}$ semisimple, according to its coradical filtration\cite{Chin1996}.
+Musson determined the Hopf automorphism group of the the quantized enveloping algebras $U_q(\mathfrak{g})$ defined over $\Bbb{Q}(q)$ with $q$ transcendental and the Lie algebra $\mathfrak{g}$ semisimple, according to its coradical filtration \cite{Chin1996}.
 Similar results, please refer to \cite{Braverman1994, Twietmeyer1992}.